Skip to main content

 • Losses due to evaporation can also take place.

-• The volume of stick replaces some water which causes some error.
+• The volume of the stick replaces some water which causes some errors.

 Sources of Error in Tipping Bucket Type Rain Gauge